Wayne Police Bust Trio Following Alleged Knifepoint Robbery At Route 23 Motel

 Police arrested him, as well.

-They eventually captured the accused robber – identified as Erin Dockray, 40 – after a township DPW worker alerted officers to her and another man sitting on a curb nearby.
+They eventually captured the accused robber – identified as Erin Dockray, 41, most recently of Wanaque – after a township DPW worker alerted officers to her and another man sitting on a curb nearby.

 That man turned out to be the one who’d ducked into the motel when the first officer arrived.
 He was considered a witness and not a suspect, Daly said.